weibeld/k1s/README.md

 # The world's simplest Kubernetes dashboard

-A command-line based Kubernetes "dashboard" displaying the currently existing Pods in real-time.
+A command-line based Kubernetes "dashboard" displaying the currently existing Pods in a given namespace in real-time.

 The dashboard is implemented as a [Bash script](dashboard.sh) with less than 30 lines of code.